-Standardization is the gospel by which product designers have lived for most of the 20th Century.
-It makes sense that standardized components streamlines the manufacturing process, reduces delivery times, and reduces products’ failure rate.
-Standardizing products has been and continues to be a valid way to eliminate a certain level of risk from manufacturing assembly lines.
+Standardization has been the gospel by which product designers have lived for most of this century.
+It makes sense that standardizing components streamlines the manufacturing processes, reduces delivery times, reduces products’ failure rates.
+Standardization has been and continues to remain a valid way to eliminate some level of risk from manufacturing processes.
 It helps manufacturers source commodities and components from a variety of suppliers, ensuring the products remain viable even when a specific upstream vendor fails to deliver or goes out of business.

 The Rise of the Agile Production Line and Custom Manufacturing

 As factories became more sophisticated, it provided manufacturers with the capabilities to produce a variety of products.
 Historically, retooling a production line was a long and expensive process.
 As the world gets figuratively smaller due to massive improvements in communication and transportation, factories have learned to make changes quickly.
 This means they have also learned to adapt as products and tastes evolved.